Lilliam Armijo: Early life and education

-She studied her primary and secondary school at the Colegio Externado de San José.
-She completed her University studies in International Relations in Costa Rica.
+She attended elementary and secondary school at the Colegio Externado de San José.
+She pursued her undergraduate studies in International Relations in Costa Rica.

-In 2007 she won the Miguel de Cervantes scholarship to study her Master's in Economic and Political Relations of Europe and Latin America in Madrid, Spain, at the Alcalá de Henares University and the Ortega y Gasset Institute.
+In 2007, she won the Miguel de Cervantes scholarship to pursue a master’s degree in Economic and Political Relations of Europe and Latin America in Madrid, Spain, at the University of Alcalá de Henares and the Ortega y Gasset Institute.